OpenVisualCloud/Media-Transport-Library/doc/performance.md

 Intel® Memory Latency Checker (Intel® MLC) <https://www.intel.com/content/www/us/en/download/736633/intel-memory-latency-checker-intel-mlc.html> is a tool used to measure memory latencies and b/w, and how they change with increasing load on the system.

 The performance of IMTL is bound by memory throughput, with dependencies on DDR bandwidth and Last Level Cache (LLC).
-Should you experience issues related to core density, it is recommended to run `Intel® Memory Latency Checker (Intel® MLC)` to diagnose any memory system bottlenecks, such as unpopulated DDR DIMM slots.
+If you experience issues related to core density, it is recommended to run `Intel® Memory Latency Checker (Intel® MLC)` to diagnose any memory system bottlenecks, such as unpopulated DDR DIMM slots.

 Below is the output from Intel® MLC Bandwidths on our reference setup: